Bullet Journal Helpful For People With Chronic Illness

 Planning Ahead In A Bullet Journal

-Without a plan, I tend to just float through the day, scrolling through social media, watching Netflix and end up not really doing anything I feel good about at the end of the day.
+Without a plan, I tend to just float through the day, scrolling through social media, watching Netflix and end up not really doing anything I feel good about.
 Not doing anything I'm passionate about, nothing that brings me joy.

 I prefer to prepare activities the night before, then if I can't manage them the next day, they get forwarded until I can do them, or cancelled if they weren't important tasks.
 And that's okay!
 Allowing yourself time to rest and leave things unchecked in the journal is important too.
 Just because it's written, doesn't mean it must be done in spite of your well-being.